spcaLA’s Friends for Life Camp™ FAQ

 Can I create an account before registration opens?

 Yes!
 We recommend you create your camper’s account prior to the date online registration begins.
 When you are creating your account, please remember to enter your Camper’s first and last name, as well as the birthdate of your camper.
 Please create a separate account for each camper you intend on registering (NOTE: you will need to use a DIFFERENT email address for each camper).
-If you have multiple campers, let us know and we can connect the accounts.
-If you’re having trouble, please contact us at Violence Prevention & Humane Education Department or (562)216-2545.
+If you’re having trouble, please contact the Violence Prevention & Humane Education Department at (562) 216-2545.

 If you have any additional questions please do not hesitate to contact the Violence Prevention & Humane Education Department.